Q: Who can attend St. Francis?

 Q: Do St. Francis students participate in standardized testing?

 A: Yes.
-In the Fall of 2015 Catholic schools in the Diocese of Orange began utilizing the Renaissance STAR assessment both in reading and in math.
+In the Fall of 2015, Catholic schools in the Diocese of Orange began utilizing the Renaissance STAR assessment both in reading and in math.
 Renaissance Learning™ pioneered computer-adaptive testing in the classroom.
-According to diocesan policy, these tests are used as a diagnostic tool at the start of the year, formative instrument for the purpose of implementing curriculum during the year, and summative device at the end of the year.
-Our students in kindergarten through 8th grade exceed the national and diocesan averages in all academic areas.
+According to Diocesan policy, these tests are used as a diagnostic tool at the start of the year, formative instrument for the purpose of implementing curriculum during the year, and summative device at the end of the year.
+Our students in 1st through 8th grade exceed the national and Diocesan averages in all academic areas.

 Q: Is St. Francis a closed campus?